Statistics: 16 miles, ascent 1291 feet, descent 1151 feet.

-With predictions of a warm day and a 16 mile segment ahead of us and predictions of a warm day, we decided to get an early start, hitting the trail at 7:00 a.m.
+With a 16-mile trail segment ahead of us and predictions of a warm day, we decided to get an early start, hitting the trail at 7:00 a.m.
 Leaving at that early hour before the B&B served breakfast, we missed a goodbye to our host of the previous evening.
-An interesting side-note about that B&B, which had been remodeled from an old mill: the mill’s waterworks had been carefully preserved in the center of the B&B.
+An interesting side-note about that B&B, which had been remodeled from an old mill: the mill’s waterworks were carefully preserved in the center area of the B&B.

-The B&B had pulled us about 3 miles off of the NDW to get to last night’s B&B. Before returning to the trail, we worked our way on to Harrietsham to resupply our lunch stock before getting back to the NDW.
-Eventually, the trail was reached and we took a look back to Harrietsham.
+We had deviated about 3 miles from of the NDW to get to last night’s B&B. Before returning to the trail, we worked our way on to Harrietsham to resupply our lunch stock before getting back to the NDW.
 Our route today would join the Pilgrim’s Way and we did, in fact, see modern-day pilgrims on their way to Canterbury.
 Once back on the trail, we could see Harrietsham behind us.

 Much of the day was spent walking along fields of barley and wheat on farm tracks.